nicolasteodosio/pyfeedrss/README.md

 [docs](https://pyfeedrss.readthedocs.io/en/latest)

 ### Comments ###
-* Orignally the project's database design was thought with the following structure:
+* Originally the project's database design was thought with the following structure:
     ![image](./DB_model.png)
     * With the addition of the `Notification` table, afterwards.
 * The application is using [pre-commit](https://pre-commit.com/) git hooks, with `black`, `flake8`, `isort`.